 After the market coupon transitions and experiences a period of general volatility, liquidity eventually increases.
 Overall, there is a very stable underlying coupon to note rate price with increasing liquidity.
 Despite volatility in the current market, pricing has been following underlying TBA pricing nicely, which is a positive for hedging.

-Using the BAM Marketplace from MCT, clients see investors that potentially were not seen at first and can also view investor actions, to solidify which investor they want to work with.
+Using the MCT Marketplace from MCT, clients see investors that potentially were not seen at first and can also view investor actions, to solidify which investor they want to work with.
 The software provides transparency to the clients.
 MCT’s client base itself has remained stable and has not lowered in volume over the course of the market increasing in volatility.

 Until peak inflation is reached, uncertainty about the Fed and its actions will continue, as will volatility in the mortgage market.
 It is time to seek strategic solutions for the future and gain every potential basis point.